finbourne/lusid-sdk-java-preview/sdk/docs/CalendarsApi.md

 # **addDateToCalendar**
 > CalendarDate addDateToCalendar(scope, code, createDateRequest)

-[BETA] AddDateToCalendar: Add a date to a calendar
+[EARLY ACCESS] AddDateToCalendar: Add a date to a calendar

 Add an event to the calendar.
 These Events can be a maximum of 24 hours and must be specified in UTC.
 A local date will be calculated by the system and applied to the calendar before processing.